Collaboration Workflow

 -

-completed – You have marked the collaboration as finished.
+Completed – You have marked the collaboration as finished.
 The project is no longer active work, but you can still reference its assets and history.

 -

-archived – You have moved the project out of your main view.
+Archived – You have moved the project out of your main view.
 Archived collaborations stay available for record-keeping but no longer show as current work.

-If a project looks stalled, check whether the proposal is still pending.
+If a project looks stalled, check whether the proposal is still Pending.
 Until receivers accept, they see it as a collaboration request, not as an active project.

 End-to-end collaboration workflow